Jacob Rodriguez

 Summary

 Jacob Rodriguez (23 years old) is a prolific linebacker who began his college career at Virginia in 2021 playing on offense before transferring to Texas Tech in 2022 and converting to linebacker with no further transfers.
-In 2025 season, Rodriguez posted 117 tackles, seven forced fumbles (leading FBS), four interceptions, 12 pass breakups and two defensive touchdowns, anchoring Texas Tech’s defense and helping the Red Raiders win the Big 12 Championship.
+In 2025 season, Rodriguez posted 128 tackles, 7 forced fumbles (tying an NCAA single-season record), 4 interceptions, 12 pass breakups and 2 defensive touchdowns, anchoring Texas Tech’s defense and helping the Red Raiders win the Big 12 Championship.
 His dominant all-around play in 2025 earned him the Butkus Award as the nation’s top linebacker, the Bronko Nagurski Trophy as the nation’s top defensive player, the Lombardi Award, Big 12 Defensive Player of the Year, and unanimous All-America honors, marking one of the most decorated defensive seasons in the country.
 In addition to his wacky production, Rodriguez’s intangibles are off the charts as he is widely viewed as a disciplined, team-oriented leader who is rooted in his strong Christian faith and family support.
 Rodriguez’s wife, Emma, is an active-duty U.S. Army black hawk helicopter pilot and Rodriguez has done a lot of work in his community, especially when it comes to honoring veterans.
 In terms of injury history, Rodriguez overcame a significant foot injury in 2023 that limited him to five games, but has since stayed healthy and durable, showcasing resilience and commitment to his development as a top-tier defender.

 Strengths

 Ball Magnet: Consistently around the football with strong instincts and nose for the ball, absolutely breaking the Depth turnover metric scale (9.50 out of 5.00).
-Rodriguez was even poaching turnovers left and right during his week in Mobile at the Senior Bowl.
+Rodriguez was even poaching turnovers left and right during his week in Mobile at the Senior Bowl with his “peanut punch” accuracy.

 Hammer vs. the Nail: Reads keys quickly and triggers downhill with confidence against interior runs.
 Wraps up and drives through contact, limiting yards after contact.